 - If the problem involved bulging fat pads, these are conservatively removed to avoid the “hollow” eye look;

-- Lastly, the surgeons brings back the sking together.
+- Lastly, the surgeons brings the skin back together.
 This leaves small scars; yet these are well hidden in the upper eyelid crease and in the lower eyelid (just below the eyelashes).

 Blepharoptosis – a weak eyelid muscle, which may cause an eyelid to droop – can also be treated.
 With or without the eyelid correction itself.